 Places to Stay

-- The Hotel Regency at Pandit Nehru Marg, Valkeshwari is pretty reasonable place to stay.
-The place is well suited for its spacious rooms and delicious eatables.
+The Hotel Regency at Pandit Nehru Marg, Valkeshwari is pretty reasonable place to stay.
+The place also has spacious rooms and delicious eatables.

-- Hotel Hanuman at Belgaum offers well suited accommodation.
+Hotel Hanuman at Belgaum also offers well suited accommodation.
 It welcomes bookings for its soothing atmosphere and advantageous position that helps to visit places well known nearby.

-- Another place to stay is Hotel Vraj Inn at Jamnagar.
-It is reviewed to have excellent services and impeccable room qualities.
+Another place to stay is Hotel Vraj Inn at Jamnagar.
+It has excellent services and impeccable room qualities.

 Places to visit nearby

-- The Dwarkadhish temple is another place of worship and pilgrimage to pay a visit.
+The Dwarkadhish temple is another place of worship and pilgrimage to pay a visit.
 Here one gets the darshan of Lord Dwarkadhish.
-It is a temple dedicated to Lord Krishna.
-It is known as Jagat Mandir.
-It has a peaceful atmosphere where divinity is achieved through peace offerings.
+This temple is for Lord Krishna.
+It is also famous as Jagat Mandir.
+Moreover, it has a peaceful atmosphere where one can achieve divinity through peace offerings.

-- The BAPS Shri Swaminarayan temple at Indira Marg is another famous spot to visit.
-Here the management is said to be effective.
-The daily meal here is prepared in a hygienic atmosphere.
+The BAPS Shri Swaminarayan temple at Indira Marg is another famous spot to visit.
+Here the management is effective.
+The preparation of the daily meal also takes place in a hygienic atmosphere.
 People visit here often to see it’s wonderful structure and intricate workings.